Top 10 Ways to Manage Stress

 How many times have you said yes to everything, then felt overwhelmed, rushing around with too much on your plate?
 I have!
 I’m learning to say no to more things as I aim to be less busy…

-If you have trouble saying no to someone, try saying, “I’ll check my diary“, or “I’ll get back to you“.
+I know this is much easier said than done, but if you have trouble saying no to someone, try saying, “I’ll check my diary“, or “I’ll get back to you“.
 Perhaps with some space and time you’ll find it easier to say no, or to say yes to the things that you really find important.

 - Apps such as Smiling Mind are helpful for those who need or want some guidance with being mindful and present